Maynards by the Sea – Pacific Beach’s “Animal House”

 Tiny Brain (sorry forgot his real name) was the real life Bluto (John Belushi in the movie Animal House) when he worked there and was famous for chugging a pitcher of beer by biting on lip of the pitcher and drinking it non stop with no hands.
 Tiny could chug a fifth non stop, but Rackstraw said it didn’t count as he saw him throw up once after downing a bottle.

-After the Chargers lost a game and Pat Shea came in.
-He sat down, said he didn’t want anyone sitting by him.
+After the Chargers lost a game, Pat Shea would come in.
+He’d sit down and didn’t want anyone sitting by him.
 One side of the bar was packed and the other side was just Pat by himself.

 Maylan, the Chargers strength coach at the time, and who had the first gym in La Jolla, used to come in.
 He would power down an couple of shooters and turn to the stranger sitting next to him, with a shit-eating grin, grab the person glass and start eating it.